RashedEmon/courier-service/README.md

 # Project courier-service

 This is a courier management system API application.
-Following are the features:
+Following features are currently implemented:
 - Create Order.
 - See Order List
 - Cancelled order.